 We left with mud crusted boots and pants, but before returning across the island we stopped for an early dinner at El Arrayan.
 A cozy place with a nice wood fire, it was a perfect place to fuel up.
 Pulpo (octopus) and Corvina (sea bass), some local seafood seemed a good choice considering where we were.
 Stomachs full, we retraced our route over the island and headed south to Quellon.

 It was the end of the Pan-American Highway and southern port city of Chiloe.
 We watched the sun set over the island that we would soon be leaving behind.
-The island of Chiloe was so much more than expected.
+3 Days on Chiloe brought so much more than expected.
 Natural beauty, historical architecture, wildlife and unforgettable meals, we made the right decision to spend 3 days on Chiloe.
 Boarding the ferry, the city lights faded in the distance.
 We were officially bound for the rebuilt town of Chaiten and whatever the Carretera Austral held in store for us.